-Date of concern: Date and Time (of writing J) : Name of person reporting: Position: Name of person you are concerned about (if known): Date of Birth (if known): Address or area of residence (if known): Has the person given consent for you to share informa Break? tion outside of Clean YES NO If a young person, does the parent/carer know about o concern?
-YES NO Is the person you are concerned about involved with ( (Member, volunteer, staff member, Trustee, consultant) Clean Break?
-YES NO Brief overview of the concern Record the following factually: What were you worried a Where?
+Date of concern: Date and Time (of writing ng): Name of person reporting: Position: Name of person you are concerned about (if known): Date of Birth (if known): Address or area of residence (if known): Has the person given consent for you to share information of utside of Clean Break?
+YES NO If a young person, does the parent/carer know about concer 1?
+YES NO Is the person you are concerned about involved with Clean B reak?
+YES NO (Member, volunteer, staff member, Trustee, consultant) Brief overview of the concern Record the following factually: What were you worried about?
+Who was involved?
+What he appened?
+V Vhere?
 When?
-Any witnesses? nbout?
-Who was involved?
-I What happ pened?
-Background to the concern Is there anything you have observed or know about the situation that might help in understanding the concerns?
+Any witnesses?
+Background to the concern Is there anything you have observed or know about the situation on that might help in underst tanding the • concerns?
 Action taken.
 What action has already been taken?
-Include names of a including emergency services or other organisations. nyone who has been involv ed or help ped, Impact on you.
+Include names of anyone who has been involved or h elped. inclu ıdina emergency services or other organisations. - 5 Impact on you.
 What is the impact of this situation on you?
-Do you need any additional support?
+Do you need any c dditional support?
 Signed by: